 Performing Arts High Schools

-Through the Performing Arts High Schools Jazz Program, the Institute brings respected jazz musicians and educators into eleven public performing arts high schools in nine cities across the country to provide intensive jazz training for exceptionally gifted and motivated student musicians.
+Through the Performing Arts High Schools Jazz Program, the Institute brings respected jazz musicians and educators into a dozen public performing arts high schools in ten cities across the country to provide intensive jazz training for exceptionally gifted and motivated student musicians.
 This specialized performance-based program enables students to participate in small combos and receive instruction in theory, composition, improvisation, history, and styles, preparing them to attend leading college, university, and conservatory music programs.
 The program offers students the opportunity to participate in a highly specialized performance-based jazz curriculum, study with some of the world’s most eminent jazz artists, and perform in jazz combos comprised of their peers.

 The Institute provides the performing arts high schools with consultation regarding curriculum development and instructional methodology, periodic residencies by Institute staff, high-profile performance opportunities, and visiting guest artists and educators, as well as private lessons for each participant.
 In addition, the Institute invites combos from selected schools to participate in weeklong Peer-to-Peer Jazz Education Tours in which the students perform with renowned guest artists in public high schools across the nation.
 The visiting students perform at assembly programs and conduct jazz workshops, playing alongside their like-instrument counterparts and providing hands-on tutelage peer to peer.
 Of particular importance, they teach their peers about the values jazz represents: teamwork, unity with ethnic diversity, and freedom with responsibility.
 Each tour culminates with a public concert, providing invaluable performance experience for the participating students.

 The Performing Arts High Schools Jazz Program is offered at: